 Either use the API key of your "Default API" integration in Integrations page or create an API Integration and obtain its API key to make the request below.
 Please make sure that the integration is not restricted to access configurations.

 Please note that all the existing notification rules of the target users for the specified types will be deleted before copy.

 Yes, there are two ways to export alerts in Opsgenie:

 Export via Alerts Page

-Access the gear icon for Settings at the top right of the alerts page beneath the search query bar.
+You can export up to 10.000 alerts from the Alerts page.
+Select the gear icon for Settings at the top right of the alerts page, beneath the search query bar.